fbq('track', 'ViewContent');

 A Batty Art Project: Here are step by step direction a fun bat art project to integrate literacy with the arts.
 Plus, the kids love it!

 After reading a great information book by one of my favorite non-fiction authors, I wanted to do a fun art project to help the children remember what they learned!
+(This is an affiliate link to Amazon)

 A Batty Art Project: Here are step by step direction a fun bat art project to integrate literacy with the arts.
 Plus, the kids love it!